jonleverrier/yam-server-configurator/README.md

 Standard users have access to SFTP but not SSH and are contained to their own home folder via chroot.
 Access to troublesome PHP functions has been restricted.
 A unique username and database name is used on a per project basis.
 All development websites are password protected by default and issued an automatic SSL.

+These scripts are designed to get your setup quickly.
+Ultimately, security is an ongoing process and needs to be reviewed regulary.

-If you're looking for something that scales, try [this](https://www.digitalocean.com/community/tutorials/getting-started-with-puppet-code-manifests-and-modules).
+If you're looking for something that scales, try [Puppet](https://www.digitalocean.com/community/tutorials/getting-started-with-puppet-code-manifests-and-modules).